 - Were technical improvements made that could have been used in other products?

 - Were customer requirements clear?

 - Were test plans designed to validate the requirements and highlight unknown limitations?

 - Was the project budget clearly defined?

 3. Now here is the part few companies do: When starting a new project, review ‘lessons learned’ at your first meeting.
 In this meeting a team member should review the database of ‘lessons learned’ and select relevant lessons to bring to the meeting.

 Capturing the above information should take anywhere from 15 to 30 minutes.
 However, by doing so, you not only have great feedback for the next project, but also excellent documentation for your SR&ED preparation.

 A question often arises as to how to build a database that can be accessed quickly for relevant lessons.
 Here is a link on how to capture lessons learned and disseminate them, using a SharePoint site.
 The same basic principles can be used for other platforms or to build your own database.

 Brian Cookson is President and Managing Director of RDP Associates.

-For information on how to optimize the time spent on SR&ED claim preparations, new product development, or for a complimentary session on evaluating your overall SRED eligibility, contact us at (416) 368-9341 or [email protected]
+For information on how to optimize the time spent on SR&ED claim preparations, new product development, or for a complimentary session on evaluating your overall eligibility of work in SRED contact us at (416) 368-9341 or [email protected]